lorenzomigliorero/react-redux-universal-hmr-boilerplate/README.md

 ## How it works

 This boilerplate uses React Router v4, with server side rendering.
-SSR for CSS modules doesn't require https://github.com/kriasoft/isomorphic-style-loader, the syntax remains the same, no extra wrapper function for component is needed.
+SSR for CSS modules use `css-loader/locals`, no extra wrapper function for component is needed.
-The server-side rendering of CSS modules use `css-modules-transform`, with a custom simple preprocess, which recreates the webpack loaders flux on every required scss.

 * [Installation](#installation)
 * [Development](#development)